Best Practices for Sending Marketing Emails

 Not sure if you have your subscriber's permission to send them emails?
 The best solution is to simply reconfirm subscribers to your list before sending emails to them.
 This way, you'll make sure you're sending to people that will be happy to hear from you and will reduce the chances of spam reports.

-We also have a complete checklist before importing that we urge you to carefully read.
+We also have a complete checklist before importing that we would like you to read carefully.

 Do not send to a purchased list or someone else's list.
 If you purchased an email list, you’re probably getting low open rates and high bounce rates (invalid addresses), which may get your account suspended.
 Read more about the importance of asking subscribers for consent.

 2. List hygiene